Adjustable-rate mortgage: Hybrid ARMs

 A hybrid ARM features an interest rate that is fixed for an initial period of time, then floats thereafter.
 The "hybrid" refers to the ARM's blend of fixed-rate and adjustable-rate characteristics.
 Hybrid ARMs are referred to by their initial fixed-rate and adjustable-rate periods, for example, 3/1, is for an ARM with a 3-year fixed interest-rate period and subsequent 1-year interest-rate adjustment periods.
 The date that a hybrid ARM shifts from a fixed-rate payment schedule to an adjusting payment schedule is known as the reset date.
 After the reset date, a hybrid ARM floats at a margin over a specified index just like any ordinary ARM.

-The popularity of hybrid ARMs has significantly increased in recent years.
+The popularity of hybrid ARMs significantly increased early in the 21st century.
 In 1998, the percentage of hybrids relative to 30-year fixed-rate mortgages was less than 2%; within six years, this increased to 27.5%.

 Like other ARMs, hybrid ARMs transfer some interest-rate risk from the lender to the borrower, thus allowing the lender to offer a lower note rate in many interest-rate environments.